annagabain/Mom-Data/README.md

 # Mom Data
-## Budget Analysing Tool for the Whole Family
+## Budget Analysis Tool for the Whole Family

-Mom Data is a user-freindly application for storing, retrieveing and calculating major life expense categories: Food, Transport, Accomodation and Clothing.
+Mom Data is a user-friendly application for storing, retrieving and calculating major life expense categories: Food, Transport, Accommodation and Clothing.
 Mom Data is for family budget keepers.
-It aims to provide a clear overview on their monthly expenses thorough the year.
+It aims to provide a clear overview of their monthly expenses throughout the year.

 The application populates a database from user input, calculates the sum of the monthly expenses and compares it to the given budget.
-It gives a clear user guidance and feedback about the inputs, checks the data to be valid and that the programme flows uninterupted until the user choses to end it.
+It gives clear user guidance and feedback about the inputs, checks the data to be valid and that the programme flows uninterrupted until the user chooses to end it.

-This is the third Portfolio Project in frames of Code Institute Full Stack Web Developer Course Assessment.
-It is for educational purposes, is developed in Python programming language, that runs in a command-line terminal that is visually presented through the Heroku platform.
+This is the third Portfolio Project in frames of the Code Institute Full Stack Web Developer Course Assessment.
+It is for educational purposes and developed in Python programming language, which runs in a command-line terminal that is visually presented through the Heroku platform.
 Further tools and languages will be implemented for the consequent projects.

 :point_down: Click the link below for the live view: